yohanboniface/sulci/README.rst

    to train the algorithms in the order they are called.

 .. note::
-   The trained datas provided with the Sulci alpha version has been made with a corpus of :
+   The trained data provided with the Sulci alpha version has been made with a corpus of :
    #.
 15500 POS tagged words
    #.
 2000 words in lexicon (lexicon must be smaller than POS corpus)